 - the conversion of food into the building blocks for proteins, lipids, nucleic acids etc

 - the elimination of nitrogenous wastes

 These changes allow your cells to grow and reproduce, maintain their structures and respond to their environment.

 Without them your body simple would not work.

 Basal metabolic rate (BMR)

-Every day your body must breathe, circulate blood, control body temperature, grow and repair cells, adjust your hormone levels, support the activities of your brain and nerves, and so on, even if you do nothing and just lie in bed all day.
+Every day your body must breathe, circulate blood, control its temperature, grow and repair cells, adjust your hormone levels, support the activities of your brain and nerves, and so on … even if you do nothing and just lie in bed all day.